c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

     system("pause > 0");
 }
 ```
-To solve this problem, two methods are available.
+To solve this problem, two simple methods are available.
 We can either define a `namespace`to include the global variable, or we can shadow the local variable using `extern` declaration.

 ---
 ### namespace